Rephonic

 Recent interactions between the hosts and their guests.

-Q: What drew you in to the deep-sea topic?
+Q: What drew you into this story?

 Audience Metrics